 The centres will be used by all routes, regions, and business functions.
 You will be able to access any centre across the country, no matter where you are based for work.

-The map below indicates the centres you can access within each region.
+The map below indicates the centres you can access.